viamrobotics/docs/docs/get-started/try-viam/rover-resources/rover-tutorial-fragments.md

 ---
-title: "Add the Viam Fragment to your Robot"
+title: "Add the Viam Fragment to your Machine"
-linkTitle: "Add the Viam Fragment to your Robot"
+linkTitle: "Add the Viam Fragment to your Machine"
 weight: 20
 type: "docs"
 tags: ["rover", "tutorial"]